top of page

 Hidden Creative Places in Copenhagen

-A local Artist's Guide Copenhagen is often described through its best-known landmarks — design museums, famous restaurants, historic squares.
+A local Artist's Guide Copenhagen is often described through its best-known landmarks — design museums, famous restaurants, and historic squares.
 But much of the city’s creative atmosphere lives in smaller places that rarely appear in guidebooks.
-As someone who lives and works here, I’ve found that many of the most inspiring corners of the city are the ones you discover almost by accident: a gallery on a side street, a cemetery path lined with old trees, a café where people sit f
+As someone who lives and works here, I’ve found that many of the most inspiring corners of the city are the ones you discover almost by accident: a gallery on a side street, a cemetery path lined with old trees, a café where people s

 Summer Mornings in Copenhagen